himmAllRight/himmAllRight-source/content/post/trying-notion.md

 past several weeks, I think agree.

 ### What I like so far
-- **FLEXIBLE**: This cannot be understated.
-Notion is *extremely* flexible, providing you with the *tools* to setup your own system, rather than being a system itself.
+- **FLEXIBLE**: This cannot be emphasized enough.
+Notion is *extremely* flexible, providing the *tools* to setup your own system, rather than being a defined system itself.
 Want just a pile of markdown-ish notes?
 Fine.
-Want to create a pile of relational databases of notes link them all together?
+Want to create endless clusters  of relational databases?
 Go ahead.
-It is basically the Emacs org-mode for '"normal" (i.e. resonable) people.
+This endless flexibility makes Notion what I would consider to be the Emacs org-mode for ~~normal~~ *reasonable* people.

 - **Easy logging using `@now`**:
 <a href="/img/posts/trying-notion/now_timestamp.png">
 <img alt="logging using @now" src="/img/posts/trying-notion/now_timestamp.png" style="max-width: 100%;"/></a>
 <div class="caption">Easy logging using `@now`</div>
-    Notion has an 'easy logging' feature that I wanted.
+    Notion has the 'easy logging' feature I wanted.
 I just have to type `@now`, hit enter, and it auto auto-inserts a dynamic date and time (the 'today' changes to 'yesterday', and eventually the date as time passes).
-- **Databases**: Databases are a powerful tool that are the backbone of a good notion setup.
-They allow collections of data to be linked, sorted, and viewed.
-Databases themselves have several notable features:
+- **Databases**: Databases are a compelling tool that are the backbone of a powerful notion setup.
+They allow collections of data to be linked, sorted, and filtered.
+Databases themselves have several notable features worth
+    mentioning:
-    - **Multiple views styles of same data**: Database items can be displayed in different 'views'.
-Some examples include table, board, cards, and list views.
+    - **Multiple view types of same data**: Database items can be displayed in different *views*.
+Examples include tables, boards, galleries, calendar, and lists.
-    - **Views can also be filtered and sorted**: They can also have properties hidden.
-All of these properties can be saved as a particular 'view', so it can be easily selected later.
+    - **Views can be filtered and sorted using property rules**:
+        Properties can be also marked as hidden, and any custom changes to the data view can be saved.
+This makes it easy to flip through different views to get a better picture of the information.
-    - **Linkable**: A database can be added to a page as a 'linked database'.
+    - **Linkable**: A database can be embedded in a page as a 'linked database'.
-        This means that it points to all the data in an already existing database, and any changes to it also occur in the master DB.
-However, the linked databases have their own views, which can be used for example to apply filters to the data.
+        This is a database that points to an already existing database, and any changes to it also occur in the original DB.
+However, the linked databases have their own saved and default views.
 - **Templates**: Templates are the second powerful tool behind an efficient notion setup.
 I can setup a template for a particular page layout that I like, and use it whenever I want to create a new one.
 For example, I have